Gigaspaces/xap-docs/README.md

 # Known Issues

 - The build process is not hooked yet, so content does not get pushed to `docs.gigaspaces.com` (work in progress)

-- Table of contents on left side is missing (work in progress)
+- Section & columns size not correct
 - Include Shortcode does not work (Not supported)
+- Breadcrumbs not yet implemented
+- Search not implemented
-- Images do not resize properly
+- Github Edit not implemented